Last Updated on January 9, 2023

 - Three different thumb button side plates

-- Very comfortable right-handed form factor
+- Very comfortable form factor no matter the config

-- Mechanical mouse clicks
+- Satisfying mechanical mouse clicks

 Cons

-6. Razer Basilisk v3 Gaming Mouse
+7. Razer Basilisk V3 Gaming Mouse

 Best ergonomic grip mouse for on-the-fly DPI.

-The Razer Basilisk v3 is Razer’s answer to the Logitech G502 – and a decent update from the previous v2 Basilisk at that.
+The Razer Basilisk V3 is Razer’s answer to the Logitech G502 – and a decent update from the previous V2 Basilisk at that.

-This one was released in September 2021 and it has been a huge hit for those looking for a newer Razer mouse that has a sniper button and a strong, ergonomic design.
+This one was released in September 2021 and it has been a huge hit for those looking for a Razer mouse that has a sniper button and a strong, ergonomic design.

-The v3 Basilisk is all about programmability and customization.
-Although they got rid of the adjustable scroll wheel resistance that we saw with the v2, everything else has been leveled up with the v3.
+The V3 Basilisk is all about programmability and customization.
+Although they got rid of the adjustable scroll wheel resistance that we saw with the V2, everything else has been leveled up with the V3.

 Every button can be programmed exactly how you see fit within Razer’s Synapse software.
 This includes the scroll wheel which has been changed on the software side, allowing for further customization of how the mouse can be used.